 This Sabudana Khajur Kheer is creamy, thick, mildly sweet, and it gives you that nice boost of energy and rejuvenation.
 Also, this Sabudana Khajur Kheer recipe is oil-free and refined sugar-free which makes it pretty healthy.
 This is a popular sweet dish eaten during the Indian Navratri festive season in which one observes nine days of fast or vrat.

 If you liked this Sabudana Khajur Kheer recipe and looking for Navratri recipes, I’m sure you’ll also lovePrint

 - Prep Time: 4 hours

 - Cook Time: 30 minutes

 This Sabudana Khajur Kheer is creamy, thick, mildly sweet, and gives you a nice boost of energy and rejuvenation.

 - 5 dates or khajur

 - 1 tbsp coconut slices

-- I soak sabudana in milk with crushed dates so a nice mild sweet taste is also soaked in the dish.
-I found out that adding 4 dates makes the dish sweet enough to be relished with great love but if you want it to be extra sweet, go ahead and add a sweetener of your choice.
+- Soak sabudana in milk with crushed dates.
+This imparts a mild sweet taste in the final dish.
+Adding 5 dates makes the dish sweet enough to be relished with great love but if you want it to be a little extra sweet, go ahead and add a sweetener of your choice.